nbw/web/content/blog/posts/ga-and-wa.md

     Oranges, well -- they're oranges.

-These are the general uses of は, though there are many more like emphasis and/or contrast.
+These are the general uses of は, although there are many more like emphasis and/or contrast.

 ---